provsalt/notes/Biology/Respiration in humans/Respiration.md

 # Respiration
 ## Aerobic respiration
-Aerobic respiration is the process of converting oxygen and glucose to large amounts of energy.
+Aerobic respiration is the process of breaking down of glucose to large amounts of energy in the presence of oxygen and takes place in [[Animal cells#Mitochondria|Mitochondria]] .

+Word equation:
 ==Glucose + Oxygen -> Large amount of energy + carbon dioxide + water==

 ## Anaerobic respiration
-Anaerobic respiration is the process of converting glucose to small amounts of energy without requiring oxygen.
+Anaerobic respiration is the process of converting glucose to small amounts of energy in the absence of oxygen.
+Anaerobic respiration happens in the [[Animal cells#Cytoplasm|Cytoplasm]] compared to mitochondria in aerobic respiration.

-Anaerobic respiration happens when there is lack of oxygen however energy is still required.
-Thus there has to be sacrifices made to obtain energy.
+Therefore when a person does not have enough oxygen, anaerobic respiration takes place in the muscle cells to release energy.
+Therefore muscle cells will feel sore due to lactic acid being produced in the muscles.

+Word equation:
 ==Glucose -> Small amount of energy + lactic acid==